 Have you ever wondered how Nobel Laureates develop original ideas and achieve breakthrough discoveries?
-How do they develop original ideas and achieve breakthrough discoveries?
-What can Nobel Prize winning scientists teach business leaders about creativity and innovation?
+What can Nobel Prize-winning scientists teach business leaders about the creative process and innovation?

 1. Work with passion